Double-precision floating-point format: Java

 On Java before version 1.2, every implementation had to be IEEE 754 compliant.
 Version 1.2 allowed implementations to bring extra precision in intermediate computations for platforms like x87.
 Thus a modifier strictfp was introduced to enforce strict IEEE 754 computations.
 Strict floating point has been restored in Java 17.

 JavaScript

 As specified by the ECMAScript standard, all arithmetic in JavaScript shall be done using double-precision floating-point arithmetic.

 JSON

 The JSON data encoding format supports numeric values, and the grammar to which numeric expressions must conform has no limits on the precision or range of the numbers so encoded.
 However, RFC 8259 advises that, since IEEE 754 binary64 numbers are widely implemented, good interoperability can be achieved by implementations processing JSON if they expect no more precision or range than binary64 offers.

+Rust and Zig

+Rust and Zig have the f64 data type.